 I have a couple quick questions about the human version.
 First, how can there be so many continent related variants of COVID-19 i.e. America, the U.K., South Africa and Brazil - all from a bat population in Wuhan China (origins of COVID-19)?
 These three variants have undergone changes to their spike protein, the part of the virus that attaches to our cells, resulting in a more effective/aggressive spread of the infection.

-So, is it nature or human nurture releasing specific mutations to different parts of the world to make it more deadly?
-And, did you know there are actually more than 4,000 variants of COVID-19 as of March 2021?
-Ref. eurekalert.org > University of Texas
+So, is it mother nature or human nurture releasing specific mutations to different parts of the world to make it more deadly?
+And, did you know there are actually more than 4,000 variants of COVID-19 as of March 2022?

-NOTE: Feline enteric coronavirus is not the same as Canine enteric coronavirus and NONE of the dog/cat coronaviruses are contagious to other species AND in almost all cases is non-lethal.
+NOTE: Feline coronavirus is not the same as Canine coronavirus and none of the dog/cat coronaviruses are contagious to other species.